 Vandalism is the act of intentionally harming someone else’s property.

-To prove that the defendant is guilty of this crime, the prosecutor must prove that:
+To prove that the defendant is guilty of this crime, the prosecutor must prove that the defendant maliciously:

 - Defaced with graffiti or with other inscribed material, or